 - Starting at the 18-inch side, roll the dough up tightly.
 Cut the roll of dough into 12 equal pieces and place each piece in a greased 9x13 baking pan.
 Cover and allow to rise in a warm place for about 45 minutes.

-- After about 30 minutes of rising, preheat the oven to 375°F. Once the oven is preheated, place the cinnamon rolls in the oven and bake at 375°F for about 25 minutes or until the cinnamon rolls are cooked through in the center.
-Cover loosely with foil after about 10-15 minutes of baking to prevent excess browning.
-Once the cinnamon rolls are done, remove from the oven and set aside to cool.
+- After about 30 minutes of rising, preheat the oven to 375°F (190°C).
+Once the oven is preheated, place the cinnamon rolls in the oven and bake for about 25 minutes or until the cinnamon rolls are cooked through in the center.
+Cover loosely with foil after about 10 to 15 minutes of baking to prevent excess browning.
+Once the cinnamon rolls are done, remove them from the oven and set aside to cool.

 - In a medium-sized mixing bowl, beat the cream cheese and butter together until smooth.
 Mix in the powdered sugar and vanilla extract until fully combined.
 Then mix in the milk, adding more as needed until it has reached your desired consistency.